Elio95/Rstudio_Sample1/content/authors/admin/_index.md

 - admin

-bio: My research interests include
+bio: My research interests is focused on deep network and Bayesian Statistics

   matter.